jmmut/bioengineer/docs/roadmap.md

 # Nice to haves

-- [ ] highlight cells when clicking a queued task
+- [ ] highlight and count cells when clicking a queued task
 - [x] bigger robot icon for the queue
 - [ ] loading screen
-- [ ] minimal friction to explain that solar panels can not be build underground
+- [x] minimal friction to explain that solar panels can not be build underground
 - [x] compile for linux, wasm, windows and mac
-- [ ] remove from selection
+- [x] remove from selection

 # Bugs